jafl/YUI-3-Stockpile/README.md

 }
 ```

 where moduleVersion is a map of module names to version numbers.
-Prefixing
+The
-all modules with "sp-" makes it easy to define a single YUI Loader group
+required prefix "sp-" makes it easy to define a single YUI Loader group
 with this configFn.

+### Configuring the version number for a bundle of modules

-The version number for a module bundle must be specified by configuring the
+The version number must be specified by configuring the root of the YUI
-root of the YUI Loader group:
+Loader group:

-    myGroup:
+    'my-bundle':
     {
         root: 'uifwk/14.2.0.0.253/'
     }

-The advantage of using a bundle is that when modules are requested,
+One advantage of using a bundle is that it reduces the amount of
-dependencies within the bundle are automatically resolved and loaded.
-This
-reduces the number of modules you need to list in your `YUI().use()`
+configuration, since all the modules have the same version.
+Using a bundle
-statement and also reduces the number of requests made by YUI Loader.
+also reduces the number of requests made by YUI Loader.
+See "Dependency
+Optimization" below for more information.

 The disadvantage of using a bundle is that all the modules must be
-published simultaneously, inside the {bundle-name}/{version}/ directory.

-Examples of using modules and bundles can be found in test/*.js
+published simultaneously.

 Deployment
 ----------

-You should publishing only your minified code to your public deployment of
+You should publish only your minified code to your public deployment of
 YUI 3 Stockpile, so you can keep your commented code private.

 Uploading